The Content window

 A basic text media that can be edited.

-Limitations – You need to set Windows’ desktop scaling to 100% on both Display and Producer, so that the rendering is consistent between all machines.
+Limitations – You need to set Windows’ desktop scaling to 100% on both Media Server and Producer, so that the rendering is consistent between all machines.

 Countdown